-The Pool-wide average EFORd is posted by February 1 prior to its use in the Base Residual Auction for the Delivery Year.
+The Pool-wide average EFORd is posted with the BRA Planning Parameters in accordance with the posting deadline provided on the RPM Auction Schedule on the PJM website.
 An updated Pool-wide average EFORd is posted one month prior to its use in an Incremental Auction for the Delivery Year.
 The Pool-wide average EFORd that is posted for the Third Incremental Auction for the Delivery Year is the final pool-wide average EFORd for the Delivery Year.